How Advanced Is AI in 2026? Current AI Capabilities, Limitations & Bottlenecks

 Unprecedented economic growth fueled by fully multi-modal AI.

-Example: AI-driven industries creating new markets and job opportunities.
+Example: industries creating new markets and job opportunities with AI-driven workflows.

 AI-driven solutions become integral to societal functions.